| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 This low-level function computes (but does not plot) the weighted

-histogram of a vector of observations x
+histogram of a vector of observations x using a given

-vector of weights
+vector of weights.

-should be numeric vectors of
+The arguments x and weights should be numeric vectors of

 equal length.
-They may include NA
+They may include NA or infinite values.

-should be a numeric vector whose entries
+The argument breaks should be a numeric vector whose entries

 are strictly increasing.
 These values define the boundaries between the